Our people

 Skyler Begin

 Skyler was a long-time student at OST before becoming an employee.
-She is a volunteer in many classes, and is learning to direct from some of her mentors here at OST as well.
+She is a class assistant as well as an office assistant and loves doing them both.
 She has been involved in the theatre community since they were a child, and has gained experience in acting, stage management, tech, and directing .
-In addition to being an employee at OST, Skyler is also involved in her school’s musical productions, by being in the hair and makeup department.
+In addition to being an employee at OST, Skyler was also involved in her school’s musical productions, by being the hair and makeup department head.
 Skyler enjoys reading and writing, and has a passion for classics and poetry.
-They one day hope to go on to become a writer and film director, and are looking forward to what opportunities the future will bring!
+Skyler enjoys being apart of the OST family and can’t wait for future productions!

 VOLUNTEER BOARD OF DIRECTORS